-The topographic map (Chapter 3) class heathland and peat moors, reported as Nature, includes all land that is covered (mostly) with heather vegetation or rough grass species.
+The topographic map (Chapter 3) class heathland and peat moors, as stratified to Nature, includes all land that is covered (mostly) with heather vegetation or rough grass species.
 Most of these were created in the Netherlands as a consequence of ancient grazing and sod cutting on sandy soils.
-As these practices are not part of the current agricultural system anymore, conservation management is applied to halt the succession to forest and conserve the high landscape and biodiversity values associated it.
+As these practices are not part of the current agricultural system anymore, conservation management is applied to halt the succession to forest and conserve the landscape and the high biodiversity values associated with it.